-The average age for women to reach the menopause is 51.
+The average menopause age is 51.
 But the time before that – and this can already start when you’re 35 – is called the premenopause.
 Symptoms?
-Mood changes, hot flushes, night sweats, vaginal dryness, palpitations, a changing menstruation with more or less bleeding and an irregular cycle.
-The closer you get to the menopause, the more severe the symptoms usually get.
-When you stop menstruating before the age of 40 or earlier, you probably suffer from Premature Ovarian Insufficiency (POI).
-This has far-reaching consequences due to its influence on your psychological and sexual quality of life and your fertility prospects, but it also has a negatice impact on your long-term bone, cardiovascular and cognitive health.
+Mood changes, hot flushes, night sweats, vaginal dryness, palpitations, a changing menstruation with either more or less heavy bleeding and an irregular cycle.
+Usually, the closer you get to the menopause, the more severe the symptoms.
+When you stop menstruating before the age of 40, you probably suffer from Premature Ovarian Insufficiency (POI).
+This has far-reaching consequences due to its influence on your fertility, as well as your psychological and sexual quality of life.
+It also has a negative impact on your long-term bone, cardiovascular and cognitive health.

 3 You’re exercising too hard

 If you’re no longer menstruating but also not pregnant or (peri)menopausal, it’s called functional hypothalamic amenorrhea.
 One of the most common causes of this amenorrhea is excessive exercise.
 Top athletes such as marathon runners are familiar with this.
 Exercising releases endorphins.
 Too much exercise and these endorphins suppress the hypothalamus, the section in the brain responsible for hormone production.
 This leads to a deterred pituitary gland, which task it is to send out the female hormones.
 The same thing happens when the level of body fat is below 16%, something that also isn’t uncommon for top athletes and ballet dancers for example.
 The easiest solution: more fat and calories, less exercise.

 4 You’ve lost too much weight too quickly